-We outsource our beta-alanine fulfillment and distribution activities and certain contract manufacturing activities.
-The operation of the third party service provider's facilities is subject to the interruption and similar risks described above for our facilities and there can be no assurance these interruptions or any other operational problem at such third party's facilities would not have a material adverse effect on our business, financial condition and results of operations.
+We outsource our beta-alanine fulfillment and distribution activities.
+The operation of the third party service provider's facilities is subject to the interruption risk and similar risks described above for our facilities and there can be no assurance these interruptions or any other operational problem at such third party's facilities would not have a material adverse effect on our business, financial condition and results of operations.